MicrosoftDocs/powerapps-docs/powerapps-docs/teams/language-data-platform.md

 The language settings for a Dataverse for Teams environment define the language, sorting, and search formats of the tables in the environment.
 The *default* language set during the automatic creation of the environment can't be changed thereafter.

-When a user accesses the Power Apps app within a team in Microsoft Teams, the user’s language setting is compared against the default language of the corresponding Dataverse for Teams environment.
+When a user accesses the Power Apps app within a team in Microsoft Teams, the user’s language setting is compared against the default language of the Dataverse for Teams environment for the team.
+Depending on the match of the languages, the following happens:

 - If the user's language setting matches the default language of the environment, the default language is used to display existing information and for creating new tables and columns.